 (1) The various estimates of Soviet defence spending in roubles, while making it possible to evaluate the share of GNP at factor cost devoted to defence, should not, however, be converted into dollars at the usual conversion rates if the comparison is sought with the military effort in western countries.
 The purchasing power of the rouble in the Soviet Union when used to buy defence goods is considerably higher than that of the rouble used for consumer goods or services; moreover, roubles will buy more labour in the USSR than a corresponding quantity of dollars (converted at the official rate of exchange) would buy in the USA.
-Therefore, the United States experts, for comparison purposes with military spending in the United States, have applied American prices to the estimated physical input to the Soviet military programme.
+Therefore, the United States experts, for comparison purposes with military spending in the US, have applied American prices to the estimated physical input to the Soviet military programme.
 This calculation arrives at a figure of \$57 billion.

-- 11. Although no information as to the breakdown of the Soviet defence budget is published, it is generally agreed that the official figure covers: - all personnel and operating costs (pay and allowances, pensions, clothing, housing and food) as well as expenditure for the maintenance of weapons and equipment (including spare parts and administrations costs); - most of the procurement of new weapons and equipment (conventional and other weapons, ammunition, engineering, stores and vehicles POL); - the construction of military facilities (for land, sea and air forces). - 12.
-Military items not included in the official defence budget are thought to be: internal security forces personnel and operating costs; some investments and subsidies in defence industries; additional procurement of military equipment; some construction costs for military and space activities, and most of defence and space research and development programmes.
+- most of the procurement of new weapons and equipment (conventional and other weapons, ammunition, engineering, stores, vehicles POL); - the construction of military facilities (for land, sea and air forces). - 12.
+Military items not included in the official defence budget are thought to be: internal security forces personnel and operating costs; part of the cost of naval construction; some investments and subsidies in defence industries; additional procurement of military equipment; strategic reserves; some construction costs for military and space activities; most of defence and space research and developments; and possibly military assistance programmes.